 A serial entrepreneur, Lance sold his first business (Internet Alaska), ran a second startup (Fort Nocs) through Panasonic's PDCC incubator, and has served as one of the most senior IT officials in Alaska.

 Lance served as the Managing Director for the first Launch Alaska cohort (2015-16).
-As a Business Advisor at Alaska SBDC Lance is currently serving as Entrepreneur-in-Residence (EIR) at the University of Alaska Anchorage College of Engineering.
+As a Business Advisor at Alaska SBDC Lance served (2016-17) as Entrepreneur-in-Residence (EIR) at the University of Alaska Anchorage College of Engineering.

 Ky Holland (Board)